David Frederick: Common Herbicides

 In Bates v.
 Dow AgroSciences LLC, Frederick represented a group of peanut farmers from Texas whose crops had burned after the application of an herbicide produced by respondent Dow AgroSciences.
 The court held in 2005 that the Federal Insecticide, Fungicide, and Rodenticide Act’s express preemption provision does not preclude a range of claims that farmers might bring against manufacturers of agricultural pesticides and insecticides.

 In Hardeman v.
 Monsanto, Frederick successfully persuaded the Supreme Court not to review the ruling of a lower court that awarded $25.2 million to Edwin Hardemen, a San Francisco man who was diagnosed with cancer after using Roundup, made by Monsanto, on his crops for 26 years.
 Shortly thereafter he persuaded the Supreme Court to also uphold the ruling in a similar case, Pilliod v.
 Monsanto.

-Financial Crisis
+2008 financial crisis

-With Korein Tillery as co-counsel, Frederick led the outside litigation team on behalf of the National Credit Union Administration to recover more than $5.2 billion against Wall Street banks for their role in the 2007-2009 financial crisis.
-The Wall Street banks had sold faulty mortgage-backed securities to the largest credit unions.
+With Korein Tillery as co-counsel, Frederick led the outside litigation team on behalf of the National Credit Union Administration to recover more than $5.2 billion against Wall Street banks for their role in the 2008 financial crisis.
+Wall Street banks had sold faulty mortgage-backed securities to the largest credit unions.
 When those securities failed, the credit union system was threatened.
-Frederick's team successfully recovered from the largest banks on Wall Street for their role in causing the failures of those credit unions.
+Frederick's team successfully recovered from the largest banks on Wall Street for their role in causing the failures of those credit unions and earned $506.3 million in contingency fees.